Neuro-GD study: Comparing genetic developmental conditions

 3) make it easier to do clinical trials to test new therapies

-We have been measured the clinical profiles and mental abilities of a large group of people with fragile x syndrome or SYNGAP1 related intellectual disability (ID), aged 3 to 65.
-We have used clinical measures, cognitive tests (including eye tracking) and EEG.
+We measured the clinical profiles and mental abilities of a large group of people with fragile x syndrome or SYNGAP1 related intellectual disability (ID), aged 3 to 65.
+We used clinical measures (a clinical interview alongside parent completed questionnaires), cognitive tests including eye tracking and EEG.

 Make a Donation Today!